Navigating the transition to middle school

 By Randye Hoder

 Let’s face it: middle school often gets a bad rap.
-As parents we may remember our own difficulties and insecurities during our tween and teen years and, in turn, worry what kind of experience our children will have through this time of transition.
-Or we may simply buy into the conventional wisdom that middle school sucks.
+As parents, we may remember our own difficulties and insecurities during our tween and teen years.
+In turn, we may worry what kind of experience our children will have through this time of transition.
+Or, we may simply buy into the conventional wisdom that middle school sucks.
 Either way, many parents put their heads down and simply hope that their kids will emerge with as few scars as possible.

 “Middle school is a parenting game changer,” Icard says.
 “It requires us to guide decision-making rather than control it.
 We need to embrace a job demotion, from manager to assistant manager.”